AMWA-TV/is-device-configuration/docs/API requests.md

 |:--:|
 | _**Getting bulk properties**_ |

-The URL MUST target a specific role path in the device model.
-This MUST retrieve all the properties of that role path as a [bulk values holder](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncbulkvaluesholder) and MUST return a response of type [NcMethodResultBulkValuesHolder](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncmethodresultbulkvaluesholder).
-If the `recurse` query parameter is set to `true` then the response MUST include the values of the target role path as well as any nested role paths.
-Not including the `recurse` query parameter MUST be treated as providing a `recurse` value of `true`.
-If the request encountered an error then the response result returned MUST inherit from [NcMethodResultError](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresulterror) and include an `errorMessage` of type [NcString](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#primitives).
-If devices cannot accept backup requests due to temporary internal constraints (e.g. requires to be in maintenance mode) then they MUST use a status of `NotReady` and supply further details on the reason for this in the `errorMessage`.
+The URL MUST target a specific role path in the device model by locating the object using its role path and optionally specifying the `recurse` parameter as per the following format `baseUrl/rolePaths/{rolePath}/bulkProperties?recurse={true|false}`.
+Not including the `recurse` query parameter MUST be treated as providing a `recurse` argument of `true`.
+A successful response MUST be of type [NcMethodResultBulkValuesHolder](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncmethodresultbulkvaluesholder) and MUST include all the properties of the target role path as a [bulk values holder](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncbulkvaluesholder).
+If the `recurse` argument is set to `true` then the response MUST include all the properties of the target role path as well as any nested role paths in a successful response.
+If the request encountered an error then the response result returned MUST be of type [NcMethodResultError](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresulterror) or a derived datatype and include an error message.

 This is equivalent to invoking the `GetPropertiesByPath` method on the [Bulk properties manager object](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncbulkpropertiesmanager).

 Retrieving properties through the `bulkProperties` endpoint allows a user to perform a `full backup` or a `partial backup`.

-A `full backup` is a [backup data set](Backup%20&%20restore.md#definitions) returned by a `GET` operation on the `/bulkProperties` endpoint of the root block with the `recurse` parameter set to true.
+A `full backup` is a [backup data set](Backup%20&%20restore.md#definitions) returned by a `GET` operation on the `/bulkProperties` endpoint of the root block with the `recurse` parameter set to `true`.

 A `partial backup` is a [backup data set](Backup%20&%20restore.md#definitions) returned by a `GET` operation on the `/bulkProperties` endpoint of any object of the device model, other than the root block.
-A partial backup can also be obtained by a `GET` operation on the `/bulkProperties` endpoint of the root block with the `recurse` query parameter set to false; however this will only result in a backup of the root block only.
+A partial backup can also be obtained by a `GET` operation on the `/bulkProperties` endpoint of the root block with the `recurse` query parameter set to `false`; however this will only result in a backup of the root block only.

 ## PUT